ane/ane.github.io/_drafts/half-stack-web-frameworks.md

 following technologies, as an example:

-A REST API built in a scalable and performant language :  *Examples: Scala, Go, Clojure, Java, Rust, OCaml, Elixir*
+A REST API built in a scalable and performant language :  *Examples: Scala, Haskell, Go, Clojure, Java, Rust, OCaml, Elixir*

    This gives us a clear advantage when scaling and deploying our application.
 Data access is made opaque and is in no way tied to the front-end - which is ultimately just presentation and some